-Projected Average Heat Wave Duration Center for Climate Systems Research Columbia University, NASA Goddard Institute for Space Studies
+All climate projections prepared by the Center for Climate Systems Research at Columbia University and NASA Goddard Institute for Space Studies, in collaboration with the Center for Resilient Cities and Landscapes

-As the microclimate created by urban development has become apparent, the global climate has begun to change.
-Since the 1980s, Tel Aviv-Yafo warmed nearly 2°C. In the last decade, warming in the Tel Aviv-Yafo and the Middle East region has largely outpaced every other region on Earth.
+As the microclimate created by urban development has become apparent, the global climate has begun tochange: Since the 1980s, Tel Aviv-Yafo warmed nearly 2°C.11 In the last decade, warming in the Tel Aviv-Yafo and Middle East region has outpaced almost every other region on Earth.
 This trend is expected to accelerate over the next century if global emissions remain on the same trajectory.